|Office:||Heroy Hall 424|

 MSc Global Health Policy, University of London/London School of Hygiene and Tropical Medicine

-Megan's interests include the shifting patterns of health and disease in areas of environmental transition, social cohesion in times of disaster/upheaval, the use of policy as magic, the morality of cost-effectiveness, and political ecology.
+Megan studies resilience and political ecology of health.
+Her interests include the shifting patterns of health and disease in areas of environmental transition, social cohesion in times of disaster/upheaval, and the use of human-centered design to improve policy and programming in lower-resourced settings.

 In 2017, Megan received a Maguire Fellowship to study ethics and inclusion at summer camps at a Dallas area nature center.
 This was mentioned in the August issue of SMU Magazine.
 Megan also received a Fulbright U.S. Student Award for the 2019-2020 academic year to study connections between reforestation strategies and health in Costa Rica.
 This was mentioned in a press release, available here.